KIT-CMS/CMSSWWithCrab/production_examples/nonResHH_2018UL.md

-# NanoAOD production for non resonant HH production - mc signals
+# NanoAOD production for non resonant HH production - 2018 MC signals

 ## Used configuration and setup: